TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ## 🔎 Final Conclusion & Recommendations

 👉🏻 Based on the insights and findings above, we would recommend the stakeholder team to consider the following:
-✔️ Visits were stable in Q1 2017, while transactions rose and improved the conversion rate from 1.10% to 1.42%.
+✔️ Visits are stable in Q1 2017, while transactions rose and improved the conversion rate from 1.10% to 1.42%.
 ✔️ Google has a high number of visits but also a very high bounce rate, while YouTube had the worst engagement (66.73% bounce rate).
 Reddit had the lowest (28.57%), showing better content relevance.
 ✔️ Although the Average Pageviews of Purchase increased by 32% (from 94 to 124), the Average Pageviews of Non-Purchase remain high (from 94 to 124), indicating that customers are struggling to find suitable products and      make purchasing decisions.
 ✔️ Add-to-cart rate (28.47% → 37.29%) and purchase rate (8.31% → 12.64%) steadily improved in Q1 2017, signaling better conversion efficiency.

 📌 Key Takeaways:
 ✔️ Conduct surveys or phone calls to understand customers better to improve the landing page.
 ✔️ Simplify navigation and optimize the payment process to increase the number of buyers.